 — James C. Kaufman, PhD, President of the American Psychological Association Division for Aesthetics, Creativity and the Arts

-"Stardust, Smoke and Mirrors," my invited article about The Insanity Hoax, is the cover story for the Sept/Oct 2013 Skeptical Inquirer: The magazine for science and reason.
+“Stardust, Smoke and Mirrors,” an invited article about The Insanity Hoax, is the cover story for the Sept/Oct 2013 Skeptical Inquirer: The magazine for science and reason.

 The Insanity Hoax stimulates such lively discussion and critical thinking that it has been required reading for three consecutive classes in “Creativity and Psychopathology” at Temple University.
 It's also part of the Master's degree in Performance Science at the Royal College of Music in London.

 Dr. Judith Schlesinger is a psychologist, author, educator, jazz critic, musician, and producer.
 Read more.

 Shrinktunes Media is the publishing company Judith formed in 2002, named for her overlapping interests in psychology and music.
 Its first publication was Thought Food: Readings in the Psychology of Music, a collection of Judith's short stories, published magazine and newspaper articles that nicely supplemented the course she was teaching by showing how music is actually experienced in the real world.